Google Maps Platform Terms of Service

 11. Term and Termination.

 11.2 Termination for Breach.
-Either party may terminate this Agreement for breach if: (a) the other party is in material breach of the Agreement and fails to cure that breach within 30 days after receipt of written notice; or (b) the other party ceases its business operations or becomes subject to insolvency proceedings and the proceedings are not dismissed within 90 days.
-In addition, Google may terminate any, all, or any portion of the Services or Projects, if Customer meets any of the conditions in subsections (a) or (b).
+Either party may terminate the Agreement for breach if: (a) the other party is in material breach of the Agreement and fails to cure that breach within 30 days after receipt of written notice; (b) the other party ceases its business operations; or (c) becomes subject to insolvency proceedings and the proceedings are not dismissed within 90 days.
+Google may terminate Projects or access to Services, if Customer meets any of the conditions in subsections (a) or (b).

 11.3 Termination for Inactivity.
-Google reserves the right to terminate provision of Service(s) to a Project on 30 days advance notice if, for more than 180 days, such Project (a) has not made any requests to the Services from any Customer Applications; or (b) such Project has not incurred any Fees for such Service(s).
+Google may terminate Projects with 30 days' prior written notice if such Project (a) has not made any requests to the Services from any Customer Applications for more than 180 days; or (b) has not incurred any Fees for more than 180 days.

 11.4 Termination for Convenience.
 Customer may stop using the Services at any time.
-Subject to any financial commitments expressly made by this Agreement, Customer may terminate this Agreement for its convenience at any time on prior written notice and upon termination, must cease use of the applicable Services.
-Google may terminate this Agreement for its convenience at any time without liability to Customer.
+Subject to any financial commitments expressly made by this Agreement, Customer may terminate the Agreement for its convenience at any time with 30 days' prior written notice.
+Google may terminate the Agreement for its convenience at any time without liability to Customer.

 11.5 Effects of Termination.

-11.5.1 If the Agreement is terminated, then: (a) the rights granted by one party to the other will immediately cease; (b) all Fees owed by Customer to Google are immediately due upon receipt of the final electronic bill; and (c) Customer will delete the Software and any content from the Services by the termination effective date.
+11.5.1 If the Agreement terminates, then: (a) the rights and access to the Services will terminate; (b) all Fees owed by Customer to Google are immediately due upon receipt of the final electronic bill; and (c) Customer will delete the Software and any content from the Services by the termination effective date.

 13. Representations and Warranties.